eXascaleInfolab/clubmark/README.md

 - ./realnets/  - simple gold standard networks with available ground-truth
   - dimacs/  - [10th DIMACS'13](http://www.cc.gatech.edu/dimacs10/) networks with the ground-truth modularity value for non-overlapping clustering (see "Modularity Maximization in Networks by Variable Neighborhood Search" by Daniel Aloise et al, 10th DIMACS'13)
-  - snap/  - Stanford SNAP large networks with available ground-truth communities (see "Defining and Evaluating Network Communities based on Ground-truth" by J. Yang and J. Leskovec., ICDM'12)
+  - snap/  - Stanford SNAP large networks with available ground-truth communities (see "Defining and Evaluating Network Communities based on Ground-truth" by J. Yang and J. Leskovec, ICDM'12)
 - ./syntnets/  - synthetic networks produced by the extended LFR framework: undirected weighted complex networks with overlaps, both mixing parameters are set for the topology and weights, both exponential nodes degree and weights distributions are set
   * `*.ngp`  - network generation parameters
   * `time_seed.dat`  - used time seed on batch generation